 - Start with mixing the Old-Frisians and the Celts together in a glass.
 Put it aside for a while.

 - Mix the Saxons and the Angles in a cocktail shaker.
-Shake it.
+Shake it, shake it.

 - Then add the glass with the Old-Frisians and the Celts.

 - Be careful with the Old-Frisians.
 Really, just a tiny bit.
 Add crushed ice and shake it very well.